inasafe/inasafe-doc/docs/source/user-docs/application-help/dock.rst

 .. _toolbar_dock:

-Using |project_name|
+|project_name| Panel
 ====================

-This document describes the usage of the |project_name| 'dock panel' - which is the main interface for running risk scenarios within the QGIS environment.
+This document describes the usage of the |project_name| 'dock panel' - the primary interface for running risk scenarios within the QGIS environment.

-.. note:: In order to use the |project_name| tool effectively, you should probably also read the :doc:`keywords` and :doc:`impact_functions` documentation before you get started.
+.. note:: In order to use |project_name| effectively, you should also read the :doc:`keywords` and :doc:`impact_functions` documentation before getting started.

-The |project_name| Dock panel is the main way to interact with the tools that are provided in |project_name|.
+The |project_name| dock panel is the main way to interact with the tools that are provided in |project_name|.
 After you have installed the |project_name|
 plugin, the dock panel will automatically load in QGIS and appear somewhere on your screen.
-It will look like this:
+It looks like this:

 .. figure:: /static/user-docs/dock-panel.*
    :scale: 75 %
    :alt: Docking Panel
    :align: center

-   Docking Panel
+   *Docking Panel*

-You can drag and drop the dock panel to reposition it in the user interface.
+Drag and drop the dock panel to reposition it in the user interface.
 For example, dragging the panel towards the right margin of the QGIS application will dock it to the right side of the screen.